The Royal Commission handed down 409 recommendations across a wide range of policy areas.

 The NSW Government accepted the overwhelming majority of recommendations made by the Royal Commission and is now focussing on working with government and non-government organisations to take action to keep children safe.

-Read the NSW Government response to the Royal Commission into Institutional Responses to Child Sexual Abuse (PDF, 1.39 MB) June 2018.
+Read the NSW Government response to the Royal Commission into Institutional Responses to Child Sexual Abuse (PDF, 1.74 MB) from June 2018.

 Read the Australian Government response.

 Since the 2018 Annual Report on Progress, the NSW Government has continued to make significant progress towards implementing its response to the Royal Commission’s recommendations.

 The 2019 Annual Report on Progress provides an update on major reforms to prevent child sexual abuse, improve responses to reports of abuse and ensure that survivors receive appropriate support, redress and justice.

 The report highlights key achievements, including: